SSP is using ExOrdo Review to manage the submission process. All proposals must be submitted through this system.

 - Original concept and/or fresh analysis

-- Represents broad and diverse speakers and ideas
+- Includes diverse representation of speakers and ideas

 - Focus and learning outcomes are well defined